patrimart/workeredux/README.md

 If you know `Redux`, you already know how to use `workeredux`.

-Rejoice!
 This library is built with `TypeScript`.

 ---